trivago/Heimdallr.swift/README.md

 }
 ```

-Heimdall automatically persists the access token using the configured store.
+Heimdall automatically persists the access token.
 Afterwards, any `NSURLRequest` can be easily authenticated using the received access token:

 ```swift
 var session: NSURLSession!